ASLwrite

 There are in total 105 characters in ASLwrite with 67 digits, five diacritic marks, twelve locatives, sixteen extramanual marks and five movement marks.

 Since its creation, it has evolved to include more digits, locatives, movements and marks as well as modify those already present.

 History

 si5s, a system built from SignWriting, was first proposed by Robert Arnold in his 2007 Gallaudet thesis A Proposal of the Written System for ASL.
 The ASLwrite community split from Arnold upon his decision to maintain si5s as a private venture with ASLized after the publication of his and Adrean Clark's book How to Write American Sign Language.
 Today, ASLwrite's website notes:

+Use

+Aside from the small, but dedicated, Facebook group of around 470 in July 2023, ASLwrite is rarely used outside such online spaces.
+However, one of the most popular online ASL dictionaries, HandSpeak, has begun to incorporate ASLwrite as the primary written component of ASL definitions.

 Type of system

 ASLwrite is a somacheirographic system meaning that it represents the body (Greek: σῶμα sôma 'body') and hands (Greek: χείρ kheír 'hand') and relays phonemic information.
 However, it also incorporates logographs (questioning marks) and is featural.

 Description

 The general principle is to capture a single ASL word per segment, from left to right, registering non-manual feature(s), location(s), handshape(s), movement(s) and general orientation.
 It imagines the writer/speaker is looking down at their hands or viewing words from the profile such that words can be made either as if seen from straight-on or from one's profile.

 The digibet captures handshape information as well as orientation, movement and some locations.
 Locatives are characters that capture location, though handshape diacritics like edge do capture some locations such as edge of palm.
 Diacritics, such as movements, modify handshapes and can indicate small movements or small orientations.
 Movements themselves are fairly flexible in their shapes and orientations, which makes digitising this script difficult.

 From left to right, up to down, this is the order in which to write characters: